wp-plugins/strong-testimonials/readme.txt

 Finally, activate the plugin.

-The default settings are designed to help you hit the ground running.
+<em>The default settings are designed to help you hit the ground running.</em>

 * Add the **submission form shortcode** to a page to start gathering testimonials.
 * You can **change the fields** on the form in the fields editor.
-* Other **shortcodes and widgets** allow you to display testimonials in various ways.
+* Use **shortcodes and widgets** to display testimonials in various ways.

 View some examples on the [demo site](http://demos.wpmission.com/strong-testimonials/).